PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Shows `Star` on header.
 On click, opens the `Change Priority` dialog.
 - When user opens the view dialog, by default `Details` tab is selected.
 - For `Open` task,
-  - Show `In Progress` status is in the green colour and `Blocked` status in the red colour.
+  - Show `In Progress` status is in the green colour, `On Hold` status is in the golden colour and `Blocked` status in the red colour.
   - `Change Priority`, `Change Status` & `Delete` action is applicable.
 - For `Done` task,
   - Only `Reopen` action is applicable.